 “Baroque” is the first adjective that comes to mind when we look at this richly adorned watches.
 Guillochage, gold engraving, enamelwork, shaping of mother-of-pearl, fine stones and gemstones… the different areas of expertise of the Italian craftsmen add up to create unique timepieces.

 The decoration is made in the ateliers, near Milan, but the mechanical core is produced at Geneva.
 The automatic DG 01.01 calibre with a microrotor is the first exclusive movement from Dolce & Gabbana.
-It is entirely manually assembled by the watchmakers.
+The watchmakers assemble it entirely by hand.

 On the Frank Sans C set, the Palermo and Venezia models naturally catch the light.